 Blisibimod was licensed from Amgen in December 2007 with exclusive worldwide rights.
 Blisibimod targets B-cell activating factor, or BAFF, which has been shown to be elevated in a variety of B-cell mediated autoimmune diseases, including Immunoglobulin A nephropathy, or IgA nephropathy, systemic lupus erythematosus, or lupus, lupus nephritis, and others.

-IgA nephropathy (also known as Berger’s disease) is the most common cause of primary glomerulonephritis worldwide, occurring more frequently in Asia than in Europe or North America.
-IgAN is characterized by IgA deposition in the kidney causing blood and protein to leak into the urine.
+Blisibimod is currently in development for the treatment of IgA nephropathy (IgAN).
+IgAN (also known as Berger’s disease) is the most common cause of primary glomerulonephritis worldwide, occurring more frequently in Asia than in Europe or North America.
+IgAN is characterized by deposition of IgA-anti IgA immune complexes in the kidney, resulting in inflammation, the leakage of blood and protein into the urine, and loss of kidney function.
 The disease typically progresses slowly but as many as 40-50% of adults will eventually develop end-stage-renal disease and require dialysis or kidney transplant.
-The current management of IgAN is non-specific treatment aimed at blood pressure control and reduction of proteinuria with angiotensin converting enzyme inhibitors (ACEI) and/or angiotensin II receptor blockers (ARBs).
-Corticosteroids and immunosuppressive therapy are used in some patients.
-However, recent data from the STOP-IgAN study showed the addition of immunosuppressives to standard-of-care did not significantly improve outcomes.
+There are currently no approved therapies for IgA nephropathy.